What is the Ridgecrest Foundation?

 - So, the Ridgecrest Foundation owns the property and ministries?
 Yes – but we understand we are stewarding what ultimately belongs to God!

 - Are the conference center and camp names changing to The Ridgecrest Foundation?
-No, our ministries remain Camp Crestridge for Girls, Camp Ridgecrest for Boys, and Ridgecrest Conference Center – but instead of being part of Lifeway, they are part of the Ridgecrest Foundation.
+No, our ministries remain Camp Crestridge for Girls, Camp Ridgecrest for Boys, and Ridgecrest Conference Center – but, they are part of the Ridgecrest Foundation.

 - Does the Ridgecrest Foundation have a Statement of Faith?
 Yes, and you can review it here.